-- H-Mat: The Hydrogen Materials consortium (H-Mat) is a framework for cross-cutting early-stage research and development on hydrogen materials compatibility to improve the reliability and reduce the costs of materials, and to inform codes and standards that guide development and use of technologies in hydrogen.
+H-Mat: The Hydrogen Materials Compatibility Consortium (H-Mat) is a framework for cross-cutting early-stage research and development on hydrogen materials compatibility to improve the reliability and reduce the costs of materials, and to inform codes and standards that guide development and use of technologies in hydrogen.